Ugo Ehiogu

 He played in the Premier League with lengthy spells at Aston Villa and Middlesbrough.
 He also played in the Football League for West Bromwich Albion, Leeds United and Sheffield United, as well as a spell in the Scottish Premier League with Rangers.
 He won two Football League Cups, with Aston Villa in 1996 and then with Middlesbrough in 2004.
 Ehiogu was an England international, with a record of 4 caps and 1 goal.
 In 1993, playing for the England under-21 team, he became the first black player to captain an England team in a competitive match.
-In 2012, he came out of brief retirement by signing for non-league side Wembley to participate in the club's FA Cup games alongside other retired veteran players.

-Ehiogu died on 21 April 2017 after suffering a cardiac arrest at Tottenham Hotspur's training ground.
+Ehiogu died on 21 April 2017 after suffering a cardiac arrest at Tottenham's training ground.

 Club career

 Early life

 Ehiogu was born in Hackney, London, into a family of Nigerian background.
 He began his career at West Bromwich Albion as a trainee, turning professional in 1989.